IchanP/L3-DateConverter/tests/testspecification.md

 #### Common Steps

+1. Navigate to the "Small Date Conversion Page"
-1. Select the Japanese Era Calendar to convert from
+2. Select the Japanese Era Calendar to convert from
-2. Select the Gregorian Calendar to convert to
+3. Select the Gregorian Calendar to convert to

 ### TC5.1 User should be able to convert using EraName YY format

 #### Test Steps

-3. In the input field type "Heisei 12"
+4. In the input field type "Heisei 12"
-4. Press Convert
+5. Press Convert

 #### Expected